IntellectualSites/infra-status/content/issues/2022-02-18-jenkins-outage.md

 section: issue
 ---

+[Final Message]
+The issue has been identified and a fix has been delivered.

+[Initial Message]
 Our Jenkins instance is currently offline, we're investigating.
 In the meantime, you can download a .zip file from GitHub actions of the project you wanted to download from Jenkins.